 But even those who don’t work out can find great benefits in yoga.
 Relieving stress and improving the quality of sleep can have a positive impact on everyone’s life.

-Dustin Holta is a freelance writer based out of Las Cruces, New Mexico.
+Portions of the article were contributed by Dustin Holta, a freelance writer based out of Las Cruces, New Mexico.